C-44 Pump Station

 Restoring A Critical Estuarine Habitat

 As the first part of the Indian River Lagoon South Restoration Project and part of the greater Comprehensive Everglades Restoration Plan, the C-44 Reservoir and Stormwater Treatment Area Project will reverse the damaging effects of nutrient-loading and unnaturally large freshwater discharges into these ecologically vital water bodies.
-By traveling through a 3,400-acre, 15-foot-deep reservoir and 6,300 acres of stormwater treatment areas, the water will traverse constructed wetlands for sedimentation and nutrient reduction.
+By travelling through a 3,400-acre, 4.5-metre-deep reservoir and 6,300 acres of stormwater treatment areas, the water will traverse constructed wetlands for sedimentation and nutrient reduction.